Rutherford backscattering spectrometry: Geiger–Marsden experiment

 Rutherford interpreted the result of the Geiger–Marsden experiment as an indication of a Coulomb collision with a single massive positive particle.
 This led him to the conclusion that the atom's positive charge could not be diffuse but instead must be concentrated in a single massive core: the atomic nucleus.
 Calculations indicated that the charge necessary to accomplish this deflection was approximately 100 times the charge of the electron, close to the atomic number of gold.
-This led to the development of the Rutherford model of the atom in which a positive nucleus made up of Ne positive particles, or protons, was surrounded by N orbiting electrons of charge -e to balance the nuclear charge.
+This led to the development of the Rutherford model of the atom in which a positive nucleus made up of N positive particles of charge +e, or protons, was surrounded by N orbiting electrons of charge -e to balance the nuclear charge.
 This model was eventually superseded by the Bohr atom, incorporating some early results from quantum mechanics.